-This 2023 revision responds to input from the Commonwealth Education Continuum (CEC) to update the original policy to reflect the significant changes and expansion in dual credit since it was first published in 2016.
-This policy revision process has included significant input from key stakeholders across Kentucky.
-This policy reflects the current statute and regulations impacting dual credit in Kentucky, as well as accreditation standards set forth by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
-The goal of this policy is to support the vision for Kentucky's dual credit system outlined below, and to support the growth of these programs in a meaningful way that leads to the best possible outcomes for all students.
-This policy serves as one component of a multi-faceted state-wide strategy to support dual credit in Kentucky, including an early postsecondary opportunities toolkit, professional learning and ongoing efforts related to teacher credentialing.
+This revised policy was in response to input from the Commonwealth Education Continuum (CEC) to update the original policy to reflect the significant changes and expansion in dual credit since 2016.
+The policy revision process included significant input from key stakeholders across Kentucky, as well as accreditation standards set forth by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
+The goal of this policy was to support the vision for Kentucky's dual credit system and to support the growth of these programs in meaningful ways that leads to the best possible outcomes for all students.